saddam-maratouq/photo-Gallery/copy/StorgeStep-in-firebase.md

 import { useState, useEffect } from 'react';

-import { projectStorge , projectFirestore , timestamp} from '../Firebase/config'
+import { projectStorge} from '../Firebase/config'